-This data protection declaration informs you about the type, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our online offer and the websites, functions and content associated with it, as well as external online presences, such as our social media profiles (hereinafter jointly referred to as "online offer").
-With regard to the terms used, such as "processing" or "controller", we refer to the definitions in Art.
-4 of the General Data Protection Regulation (DSGVO).
+This data protection declaration informs you about the nature, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our online offer and the websites, functions and content associated with it, as well as external online presences, such as our social media profiles (hereinafter collectively referred to as "online offer").
+With regard to the terms used, such as "processing" or "controller", we refer to the definitions in Article 4 of the General Data Protection Regulation (GDPR).

 Types of data processed:

 - Content data (e.g., text input, photographs, videos)

 - Usage data (e.g., web pages visited, interest in content, access times)

 - Meta/communication data (e.g., device information, IP addresses)

 Visitors and users of the online offer (hereinafter we also refer to the data subjects collectively as "users").